reaktor/meetup.nyc.spooky/README.md

 ### deploy

-will build and push publish to github pages
+will build and publish to github pages

 `npm run deploy`